-Science fiction isn’t just about aliens and rocket ships (although those are a lot of fun), rather it’s a lens we use to tell stories about who we are, what’s wrong with the world, and what will happen to us if we do or do not take steps to address our behaviour.
+Science fiction is a lens we use to tell stories about who we are, what’s wrong with the world, and what will happen to us if we do or do not take steps to address our behaviour.
 It’s a literature of ideas, but it’s also one woven into being using analogy and parable.
 It’s about OUR relationship to technology, nature, society, and the cosmos.
 And through it, we can address these things in ways with which mainstream fiction might struggle.

 Look back at Mary Shelley, HG Wells or George Orwell.
 Look at the SF of the postwar years, the 1960s and 1970s.
 The flowering of cyberpunk in the 1980s… Our science fiction reflects who we are when we write it.